ZeeshanZk09/mzeeshankhan/README.md

 ## 🧑��💻 About Me

-Hi, I'm [Your Name]!
+Hi, I'm M Zeeshan Khan!
 I'm a passionate web developer with expertise in creating modern, user-friendly websites and applications.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-zeeshan-khan-96478528b/) or check out my [GitHub](https://github.com/ZeeshanZk09).

 ---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/portfolio/issues).
+Feel free to check the [issues page](https://github.com/ZeeshanZk09/personal-portfolio-website-using-nextjs/issues).

 ---